Skip to content

 • We collaborate with the Organisation Méditerranéenne de l’Energie et du Climat (OMEC) and contribute to the Circular Economy Task Force (TFEC), which is focused on developing and implementing strategies for the transition of energy systems towards a circular economy model (resource efficiency, promotion of renewable energy sources, more sustainable and resilient energy supply chains);

-• In 2024, through Edison Next, we joined the Circular Economy Network, a platform created by the Foundation for Sustainable Development that brings together companies, associations and research institutes with the goal of promoting the development of the circular economy in Italy through strategies, policies and measures to be proposed to policymakers, as well as the dissemination of practices and techniques.
+• From 2024, through Edison Next, we joined the Circular Economy Network, a platform created by the Foundation for Sustainable Development that brings together companies, associations and research institutes with the goal of promoting the development of the circular economy in Italy through strategies, policies and measures to be proposed to policymakers, as well as the dissemination of practices and techniques.